-The IAAP recommends that you spend at least three to six months preparing for the test and offers study recourses and a practice exam at an additional cost.
+The IAAP recommends that you spend at least three to six months preparing for the test and offers study courses and a practice exam at an additional cost.
 Your application should list your work experience and education, and once the information is verified, you can sign up for the exam.

 The CAP exam is administered two times per year, each fall and spring.
 The three-hour, computer-based exam can be taken in person at testing centers worldwide or online using a virtual proctoring system, an innovation brought in during the pandemic.
 The exam consists of 200 to 225 multiple-choice questions.
 The fee is $375 for IAAP members and $575 for nonmembers.

 Once you pass, you need to fulfill the recertification requirement every three years.
 You can also test for an IAAP certification in organizational management (OM), which can give your career an additional boost.